ethanwicker/ethanwicker.github.io/_posts/2021-01-27-logistic-regression-002.md

 True
 ```

-With a little more investigation into the results our model, we can see that this model doesn't have very much predictive potential.
+With a little more investigation into the results of our model, we can see that this model doesn't have very much predictive potential.
 Let's look at the unique predicted values of our model

 ```python
 import numpy as np